swaingotnochill/markdown-streaming-parser-ts/README.md

 - [] UMD and ES module builds.
 - [] Benchmark and measure parser.
 - [] Compare against other popular markdown-to-html parsers.

+## STATE MACHINE

+A state machine is a model of computation based on a hypothetical machine that has finite number of states at any instance of time.
+For markdown parsing, each state represent as different context in the markdown document ( eg., normal text, inside a header, inside a code block, etc. ).
+The state machine transitions from one state to another based on the input character.

+Key characteristics of state machine:

+1. States: Different states in the markdown document. (eg. TEXT, HEADER, CODE, LIST, QUOTE, ETC.)
+2. Transitions: Rules for moviing between states based on the input.
+3. Actions: Operations performed when entering, exiting or within a state.

 ## USAGE EXAMPLES